wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 shared state).
 The third type is eviction, which naturally happens when a new block is brought into the cache, but the current set is full.
 An existing block is evicted to make space for the new block, which also incurs invalidation message sent to child caches if the evicted block is also cached by at least one child caches.

+Each simulated cache object consists a tag array for storing address tags and eviction information, a replacement policy object that is purely logical, a coherence controller object which maintains the coherence states and shared vectors of each block, and access latencies for reading the tag array (`accLat`) and invalidating a block (`invLat`) respectively.